 This advisory is to certify that Union Pacific Railroad has developed and implemented a security plan in compliance with the Department of Transportation Final Rule 49 CFR Part 172 Hazardous Materials (HM 232): Security Requirements for Offerors and Transporters of Hazardous Materials.

-Should you have any comments or questions, please call Chad Deasy, Director Homeland Security, (402) 544-8825, or send an email.
+Should you have any comments or questions, please call Chad Deasy, UP Police Special Agent in Charge - Homeland Security, 402-544-8825, or send an email.

 Hazardous Materials Initiatives

 Our Customer Care & Support team monitors hazardous material commodities which are deemed "time sensitive" shipments, due to their chemical nature.
 These products must reach their destination within a given time period or they may start a chemical reaction and possibly cause a release.

 To safeguard against a release occurring, UP was the first railroad to monitor every time sensitive shipment on a daily basis.
 If a car appears to be delayed enroute, a series of calls are initiated by management to ensure arrival of the product within the designated time period.
 Since beginning this process, there have been no car releases of time sensitive products.
 We also provide a list of time sensitive cars going to each carrier for their advanced planning.